World Dream Bank

 - Come on, are these real dreams?

 - Yes.
 But I only posted the dreams I thought others might like--about one dream out of 20.
-That was still 1200 or so; I've been writing my dreams for decades and have 30,000 to choose from!
+But I've been writing my dreams since 1970 and had over 30,000 to choose from!
 They're edited and annotated for clarity--my raw dream-journals are hard to read, since I use lots of shorthand and abbreviations to get it all down fast.
-Some names have been changed for privacy, and dialog is mostly paraphrased, since I usually just recall the gist of dream speech.
+Some names have been changed for privacy, and dialog is often paraphrased since I often forget the exact wording of dream speech.
 But it's as close as I can get--I'm a reporter, not a novelist, and I do try to be honest with you!
 These are real dreams.